 Whether you want to wear your hair down or are seeking a beautiful curly updo, these simple principles can save you time and have you loving your hair more than ever.
 Read on to discover how to style curly hair:

 1. Shampoo and condition your hair for your hair type.

-2. Hair masks are the new normal.
+2. Masks are the new normal!

 Hair masks are another amazing way to nourish your curls from the crown all the way down to the shaft.
 Try Nexxus Humectress Moisture Restoring Masque, whose creamy formula can nourish your curly hair without weighing it down.